profshweta/Your-Data-Their-Network-Exposing-Invisible-Data-Trails-in-Android-Apps/Server/README.md

-🔬 SDK Leak Detection Dashboard
+🔬 Data Leak Detection and server Dashboard

-A powerful, Flask-based web dashboard designed to detect, analyze, and report on data leaks within Android apps.
-This tool operates in real-time, leveraging mitmproxy to observe network traffic and calculate risk scores based on detected leaks, manifest analysis, and code obfuscation results.
+A powerful, Flask-based web dashboard designed to detect, analyze and report data leaks within Android apps.
+It works in real-time using mitmproxy to observe network traffic and calculate risk scores from detected leaks, manifest analysis, and obfuscation results.
+It also includes a built-in Server Dashboard, which receives app details and APK files from the Android client and sends final PDF reports back to the device, making the full workflow smooth and automatic.

 ✨ Features